fastify/fastify-early-hints/README.md

 ### Reply.writeEarlyHints

-This method used to write early hints with any header you.
+This method is used to write early hints with any header you need.
 It accepts either `object` or `Array` of headers and return `Promise`.

 ```javascript